 - Glass-break Detectors: A glass-break detector can pick up the sound of broken glass to protect against intruders who might try to break a window to gain entry.

-- Smart Locks: Smart locks can help you protect your home by making it easier to control the locking of your door and by keeping records of who comes and goes at different times.
+- Smart Locks: Locks can help you protect your home by making it easier to control the locking of your door and by keeping records of who comes and goes at different times.

-These devices can be very effective on their own, but they can be more powerful when integrated with a home automation system.
-For example, smart lights can make it look like someone is home when no one is there or can use smart locks to allow a delivery person to leave a package inside the door.
+These devices can be very effective on their own, but they can be more powerful when integrated with a system.
+For example, smart lights can make it look like someone is home when no one is there, or can use smart locks to allow a delivery person to leave a package inside the door.

 Assessing Your Automation Needs

 This part of our introduction to home automation will cover assessing your needs.
-You do not want to go out and buy the first system you find or start setting up a smart home without understanding how the devices can work for your home.
+You do not want to go out and buy the first system you find or start setting up without understanding how the devices can work for your home.

-The following are a few home automation 101 points to consider when assessing your needs:
+The following are a few points to consider when assessing your needs:

 Do You Have Children?